rafaeldevvv/tic-tac-toe/README.md

 `board`- I need it to calculate the winner which is used by the `FinalScreen` component.
 If it were inside the `Game` component it wouldn't be possible to pass the winner to the `FinalScreen` component.

-So, I think it is necessary to have those in the top level component.
+So, I think it is necessary to have those state variables in the top level component.

 ---